 This retelling begins with deep listening, which for me was honed by sitting with monastic spiritual directors, contemplative practice, and my own experience in therapy.
 By inviting others to listen with me, I began to trust the Spirit’s nudging towards a career in counseling.

 Before training to be a counselor, I spent many years living coast to coast as a journalist, columnist and editor.
 I also taught at a university in Eastern Europe and later served as a retreat leader for churches and a non-profit mission.
-On a personal note, I am raising two bi-cultural daughters with my Latin-American wife of 10 years.
+I have been married for 10 years.
+My Brazilian wife and I are raising two bi-cultural daughters to have strong voices in this world.
+They are brilliant (without even realizing or trying) at ushering me back into my own story, teaching me more of what it means to be a husband and father – and from there a counselor.
 I enjoy camping, hiking, reading, cooking with friends – and napping hard with my kids on weekends.

 I offer counseling for couples who wish to repair, restore and deepen their intimacy with one another at any stage in the relationship.
 Each partner is welcomed into the process with dignity and respect.
 Even in committed relationships, it’s often hard for partners to ‘read’ the underlying beliefs and scripted fears that are dictating how they relate.
 I will help you to identify the ingrained patterns that you’ve carried into the relationship – subtle strategies of hiding and blaming that perhaps even fitted you as a couple early on.